naemon/naemon.github.io/documentation/usersguide/dependencies.md

 There are a few things you should know about service dependencies:

 <ol>
-<li>A service can be dependent on one or more other services
+<li>A service can be dependent on one or more other services</li>
-<li>A service can be dependent on services which are not associated with the same host
+<li>A service can be dependent on services which are not associated with the same host</li>
-<li>Service dependencies are not inherited (unless specifically configured to)
+<li>Service dependencies are not inherited (unless specifically configured to)</li>
-<li>Service dependencies can be used to cause service check execution and service notifications to be suppressed under different circumstances (OK, WARNING, UNKNOWN, and/or CRITICAL states)
+<li>Service dependencies can be used to cause service check execution and service notifications to be suppressed under different circumstances (OK, WARNING, UNKNOWN, and/or CRITICAL states)</li>
 <li>Service dependencies might only be valid during specific <a href="timeperiods.html">timeperiods</a></li>
 </ol>